ericwrobinson/magic-pie-copy-rjs/src/pages/services/index.md

         industries, too.

         But why does a business need a blog?
-In most cases, to accomplish at least one of five goals:
+For at least one of five reasons:

         1. Establish employees as thought leaders